Kong/konnect-quickstart/README.md

 - Here is a link to our [plugin hub](https://docs.konghq.com/hub/) which has documentation for all available plugins
 - Here is the [slide deck](https://docs.google.com/presentation/d/1Rl_bCmI0dSlw-ydvprb3UkZCFhllkkorwwOGqHc5At4/edit?usp=sharing) for this plugin section.
 - Here is the link to the [insomnia collection](https://github.com/irishtek-solutions/kong-konnect-inso) when configuring using the Admin API

-### Using the Admin API with Insomnia

-You can leverage the insomnia collection [here](https://github.com/irishtek-solutions/kong-konnect-inso)
+- You can leverage the insomnia collection [here](https://github.com/irishtek-solutions/kong-konnect-inso)
 <!--
 [![Using Insomnia](./images/activate.png)](https://youtu.be/ "First [PLUGIN NAME]") -->